 Camponotus novaeboracensis for sale Camponotus novaeboracensis for sale

-STATES AVAILABLE FOR SALE: Alabama, Colorado, Connecticut, Georgia, Idaho, Illinois, Indiana, Iowa, Maine, Massachusetts, Maryland, Michigan, Minnesota, Nebraska, New Hampshire, New Jersey, New York, North Carolina, Ohio, Oregon, Pennsylvania, Rhode Island, Texas, Vermont, Virginia, Utah, West Virginia, Washington, and Wisconsin.
+STATES AVAILABLE FOR SALE: Alabama, Colorado, Connecticut, Georgia, Idaho, Illinois, Indiana, Iowa, Maine, Massachusetts, Michigan, Minnesota, Nebraska, New Hampshire, New Jersey, New York, North Carolina, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, South Dakota, Texas, Vermont, Virginia, Utah, West Virginia, Washington, Wisconsin, and Wyoming.

 Species Difficulty: Easy, this is a great species for both beginners and experienced keepers alike!